 Although you are descending through the forest for much of the time, there is also plenty of flat track to break it up, so it doesn’t feel difficult in any way.

 As you get closer to the river you’ll see lots of social trails leading down towards it at various points.
-It was hard to tell how nice these spots would normally be as the river was brown and murky on our visit.

-Roughly 6.2km into the walk you will see a signpost pointing you right, towards the bridge, which is just 100m away.
+Roughly 6.2km into the walk you will see a signpost pointing you towards the bridge, which is just 100m away.

 Arriving at the Bowtells Swing Bridge

-It’s hard to believe how long the bridge actually is - a staggering 100m - and you don’t really get a good feel for it until you’re actually crossing.
+It’s hard to believe how long the bridge actually is - a staggering 80m - and you don’t really get a good feel for it until you’re actually crossing.
 It looks impressive from the end of the trail, but it’s even better from part way across.

 You’ll walk up on to the bridge and straight away get some fab views of the river.
-Granted, for us it wasn’t quite as picturesque as it would normally be due to the river colour, but it was still incredible to see.

 If the trail through the bush has been webby, watch out for giant webs on the sides of the bridge too.
 It took me a moment to realise that every single space was occupied by giant webs and by that point I’d put my hands into several!